 What Makes a Good Free AI Writing Tool?

 Not all free plans are created equal.
 Some give you genuine access to core features with reasonable limits.
 Others are barely functional demos designed to frustrate you into upgrading immediately.
+And in 2026, several major tools have moved away from permanent free plans entirely — offering generous trials instead.

-We evaluated free plans on three criteria:
+We evaluated free plans and trials on three criteria:

 - Limits — are the restrictions reasonable for a blogger testing the tool?